blinovartem/kw/README.md

 An open developer tool compared to a popup
 ![](/screenshots/getkey-devtool.JPG)

-I also said that I have a new problem of not getting (or showing) words in all browsers; I’ve been trying to make the version for Firewall for about two months.
+I also said that I have a new problem of not getting (or showing) words in all browsers; I’ve been trying to make the version for Firefox  for about two months.
+## Sorry for my English!